GWLab-UML/Protocols/Oyster_maintenance/RFTM Perkinsus marinus Assay.md

 ### **Protocol:**

-1. Create a **nystatin suspension** by mixing 4mg of nystatin powder with 4mL of sterile DI water.
-(0.1g/100mL) in a small beaker.
+1. Create a **nystatin suspension** by mixing 0.1 g of nystatin powder with 100 mL of sterile DI water in a beaker.
 Spin on a stirring table with a stir rod.
-This volume is needed to make 70 RFTM culture tubes (from NOAA protocol).
-Adjust volumes as needed.
 100 mLs of nystatin suspension is enough for 180 culture tubes of RFTM.
 Store in 4 degree Celsius fridge until use.
+Adjust volumes as needed.
-2. Label glass tubes with important sample and ID information, such as where oyster is from, the month and year the sample is put in the tube, the oyster number, etc. You will be adding both tissues (mantle and rectum) to the same tube
+2. Label glass tubes with important sample and ID information, such as where oyster is from, the month and year the sample is put in the tube, the oyster number, etc. For each individual oyster, add that oyster's mantle and rectum to the assigned tube.
 3. Add ~10 mLs of RFTM to culture tubes using a VMC squeeze bottle filled with RFTM
 4. Cap tubes and store in a 4 degree Celsius fridge until usage